comicsid/comicsid.github.io/_posts/2022-07-06-getting-started-with-wazuh.md

 Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, inventory management, intrusion prevention and active response.
 <!--more-->

-In the context of blue team operations, Wazuh is a **SIEM** (Security Information Event Management) system that is used to collect, analyze, aggregate, index and analyze security-related data consequently allowing you to detect intrusions, attacks, vulnerabilities, and malicious activity.
+In the context of blue team operations, Wazuh is a **SIEM** (Security Information Event Management) system that is used to collect, aggregate, index and analyze security-related data consequently allowing you to detect intrusions, attacks, vulnerabilities, and malicious activity.

 **Wazuh consists of the following components:**